 After plenty of trials, I ended up adding a bit of olive oil to improve the texture of the cookie (but just a tablespoon).
 They are chewy, with a bit of a crispy edge.
 I’ve brought these to the ceramics studio and made them for lots of different people, and everyone who’s tried them so far has loved them – even my very crotchety pottery teacher.

-These grain free peanut butter cookies are vegan as well but you’d really never know that they’re missing eggs, butter, flour, and sugar.
+These gluten free peanut butter cookies are vegan as well but you’d really never know that they’re missing eggs, butter, flour, and sugar.
 I had this idea that they could be “5-ingredients or less” but sometimes those extra ingredients make a much better recipe.
 But vanilla and salt don’t really count, right?

-I looked up a couple of grain free peanut butter cookie recipes before coming up with this one, but the comments and reviews were abysmal.
+I looked up a couple of grain and gluten free peanut butter cookie recipes before coming up with this one, but the comments and reviews were abysmal.
 Please keep in mind that coconut flour can vary in terms of texture and absorbability when you make this recipe and, the first time you make them, follow the instructions carefully.

 Everything is mixed in one bowl (I absolutely hate dishes), but you have to stir a little longer than usual and I recommend adding slightly less coconut flour and then adding more as needed.
 This is just the first time to test your flour, as the type I use looks like it’s only available in Canada right now.
 I have made this recipe plenty of times, though, and it’s worked perfectly every time.